TGOlson/patchwork/README.md

 ## Get Started

-Simply import the Patchwork JavaScript file (and jQuery - Patchwork heavily depends on it).
+First [download](http://tgolson.github.io/patchwork/js/patchwork.js) the Patchwork JavaScript file.
+Then, place the file into your project and link it to your HTML pages (make sure to include jQuery - Patchwork heavily depends on it).

 ```html
 <script src='js/libs/jquery-1.11.0.js'></script>